stblmuc/Smiley/README.md

 > # Running the app
 > python main.py
 >
-> # Navigate to localhost:5000 if the webbrowser doesn't open automatically
+> # Navigate to localhost:5000 (webbrowser opens a new tab automatically)
 ```

 ### License ###